mndrix/prolog_library_ideas/struct.md

 ## Default Values

 I like the way that `library(record)` allows, but doesn't require, default values.
 When a value is not supplied and not defaulted, it's left as a variable.
 This matches well with Prolog's notion that variables represent values which aren't known yet.
-It may be tempting to be more strict here (require Go-style "zero values" or mandate a default for each field, but I think that not the Prolog way).
+It may be tempting to be more strict here (require Go-style "zero values" or mandate a default for each field, but I think that's not the Prolog way).

 ## Auto loading